-I'll be sharing a crockpot meal that converts into multiple meals and a freezer meal in my upcoming posts.
-But today, I'm sharing White Chicken Enchiladas with Sour Cream Sauce that can be made in about 30 minutes.
+Today, I’m sharing White Chicken Enchiladas with Sour Cream Sauce that can be made in about 30 minutes.

 Please Note: This does require leftover cooked chicken or you will need to bake a chicken breast or two in advance.
 I cooked mine in advance and pre-shredded it.
 Remember, you can bake chicken breasts and freeze them too.
 Next time I’ll also make the cheese mixture the night before, so it’s even faster!

 - 1 cup sour cream

 - 2 1/2 cups cooked chicken, cubed or shredded

 - 8 ounces cream cheese

 - 1/4 teaspoon garlic powder

 - 2 cups monterey jack cheese or pepper jack, shredded

 - 4 ounce can diced green chillies (mild to spicy—pick your heat level)